Scientific Name: Phoca vitulina

 DIET: The typical diet of a harbor seal includes fish, crabs, shrimp, squid, and has even been known to include some kinds of seabirds.
-Even though they typically feed on whatever they can find in the shallow waters off the coast, harbor seals can also dive up to 500 meters, greatly extending their meal options.
+Even though they typically feed on whatever they can find in the shallow waters off the coast, harbor seals can also dive up to 500 feet, greatly extending their meal options.

 PHYSICAL CHARACTERISTICS: Harbor seals are typically 5.5 to 6.5 feet in length and weight about 245 pounds, with males being slightly larger than females overall.
 Even though the colors of harbor seals vary between individuals, they typically range from blue to a grey-black with a light underside and dark spots throughout.
 They have short snouts and round heads, with short forelimbs and long hind limbs.
 As is common with “true seals,” the harbor seal has no visible ear flaps (called pinna), however they do have distinct ear canals visible behind the eye.